FOUR LAKES TASK FORCE

 • Non-resident access is only allowed from unrestricted public access points along the four lakes

-• Waterfowl hunting, trapping and fishing consistent with previous use and following all state and federal rules and regulations, Individuals do so at their own risk.
-Fishing access points:
+• Waterfowl hunting and fishing consistent with previous use and following all state and federal rules and regulations, Individuals do so at their own risk.
+See fishing access points above

 • Dogs or other animals must be under immediate control